punparin/audio-prep/README.md

 # audio-prep
-audio-prep is a module developed to segment meaningful-spoken part of an audio signal
+audio-prep is a module developed to segment meaningful-spoken parts of an audio signal

 ## Installation